preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/read-knowledge-articles/index.rst

 .. image:: knowledge-example-article.png

-For more information about a colleague, for example contact information, click the name to go the person's Delve page.
+For more information about a colleague, for example contact information, click the name.
+The User Profile Card will then open, if it's used within your organization.
+If it's not, the colleague's Delve page will be displayed.